priyanshkulshrestha/My-meet/readme.md

     - First clone this repo
     - Install node modules using command npm i
+    - comment line 12 in Script.js and uncomment line 13
     - Run the script devStart or start npm run devStart or